artemv/egis-ui-angular4poc/README.md

 ![Example screenshot](docs/2017-10-18_1738.png)

 ### Caveats
-EgisUI's dev mode is not supported.
-You can link it into this project to use latest changes but you need to build it to apply them.
+* EgisUI's dev mode is not supported.
+You can link it into this project to use latest changes but you need to build EgisUI to apply them.
+However you don't need to rebuild EgisUI if you only change its typescript definitions.
+* This project' dev mode is not supported.
+This is because we need to use it in context of PT.
+After code changes you need to rebuild it with `yarn run build` to apply them to running instance.
 ___

 Based on [Angular 4 Starter](https://gith``ub.com/AngularClass/angular-starter) boilerplate.